 Lori Jakiela, author of memoir The Bridge to Take When Things Get Serious, and David Giffels, author essay collection The Hard Way on Purpose, grace our stage.

 We’ll be back at Purple Cat Productions for this terrific reading.
 Nin Andrews, who brought down the house (on her birthday!) when she read from Why God is a Woman, reads from her new book Miss August.
-Youngstown native Rochelle Hurt visits home with her newest book of poems, In Which I Play the Runaway.
-You may have seen Rochelle read with Allison Davis last April at the Soap Gallery.
+Youngstown natives Alison Davis Pitinii (Line Study of a Motel Clerk) and Rochelle Hurt visit home with their new books.
+You may have seen Rochelle and Allison read last April at the Soap Gallery.

 July 5: Mike Foldes/Robert Pope